Schonach im Schwarzwald

-Schonach im Schwarzwald is a town in the district of Schwarzwald-Baar in Baden-Württemberg in Germany.
+Schonach im Schwarzwald (/de/, lit.
+'Schönwald in the Black Forest') is a municipality in the district of Schwarzwald-Baar in Baden-Württemberg in Germany.

 Sport

 Winter sports, especially Nordic combined and cross-country skiing, have a great influence on Schonach.
 In every year, Schonach is a station of the FIS Nordic Combined World Cup holding the Schwarzwaldpokal.
 In 1981 and 2002, Schonach hosted the FIS Nordic Junior World Ski Championships.